Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Introduction

-In this paper, we use marginal models for the analysis of a multidimensional contingency table, which may be quite involved for large dimensional tables.
-So, it is often useful and convenient to reduce the dimension of the table and examine the condensed (summed over certain variables) table.
-In a condensed table, some extraneous association between the remaining variables may be introduced.
+In this paper, we use marginal models (see Bergsma, Croon and Hagenaars (2009)) for the analysis of a multidimensional contingency table, which may be quite involved for tables of high dimension.
+So, it is often useful and convenient to reduce the dimension of the table and examine the condensed (summed over levels of certain variables) table, for example, if the original table is sparse or the observed cell counts are small (Ducharne and Lepage (1986)).
+However, in a condensed table, some extraneous association between the remaining variables may be introduced.
 Also, any original relationship between certain variables may be lost and/or the monotonicity of dependence among some variables may be reversed.
-This paradox, due to Simpson (1951), is known as the Simpson's paradox.
-For more examples, see Lindley and Novick (1981), Shapiro (1982), Cox and Wermuth (2003) and Vellaisamy (2012).
-However, there are certain tables which do not exhibit Simpson's paradox.
-In such cases, it is advantageous to condense (more technically, collapse) the original table, especially if the table is sparse or the observed cell counts are small (Ducharne and Lepage (1986)).
-Hence, it is of practical importance to identify various conditions for collapsibility of a table.
-With the recent explosion in the amount of available data due to rapid advances in information technology, the problem of data mining has become significant and statistically challenging.
-Hence, collapsibility may also be considered as a ``dimension reduction'' technique for data condensation.
+Some references for this paradox, commonly known as the Simpson's paradox, are Simpson (1951), Cox and Wermuth (2003) and Vellaisamy (2012).
+Hence, it is of practical importance to identify various conditions for collapsibility of a given table, that is, if the table can be condensed without affecting certain interaction parameters for the remaining variables.
+With the huge volume of data available nowadays, collapsibility may be viewed as a `dimension reduction' technique for data condensation.
+The study of collapsibility is also important because all multivariate statistical analysis happens on a marginal of a larger table, where one mostly does not know the variables upon which collapsing occurred.